-- (a) equipment which is necessary for the protection of the essential interests of the security of Member States, including arms, munitions and war material intended for specifically military purposes; - (b) equipment designed to be sent into space; - (c) technical improvements made to or the redesign of mercury-added products that were being manufactured prior to 1 January 2018 provided that such improvements or redesign lead to less mercury being used in those products.

-2. Economic operators shall not use manufacturing processes involving the use of mercury or mercury compounds that were not processes used prior to 1 January 2018 ('new manufacturing processes') unless authorised to do so by means of a decision taken pursuant to paragraph 6.
+- (a) equipment which is necessary for the protection of the essential interests of the security of Gibraltar, including arms, munitions and war material intended for specifically military purposes; - (b) equipment designed to be sent into space; - (c) technical improvements made to or the redesign of mercury-added products that were being manufactured prior to 1 January 2018 provided that such improvements or redesign lead to less mercury being used in those products. - 2.
+Economic operators shall not use manufacturing processes involving the use of mercury or mercury compounds that were not processes used prior to 1 January 2018 ('new manufacturing processes') unless authorised to do so in accordance with paragraph 6.